|Birth: ||Jan. 1, 1864|

 Several months later, O.W. and his new bride relocated to Denver, CO, where she gave birth to Jennie Frances Smith on September 27, 1890.
 Just as he did in Kansas, O. W. supported his family as a bindery foreman, particularly employed by Collier and Cleveland, the "Great Denver Lithographers."

-While in Boise, O. W. fathered five more children (the last by another marriage), Walter, born on February 19, 1892; Willis, born on July 9, 1894; Clyde, born on May 1, 1896; Lawrence, born on May 25, 1897; all by his wife Sadie.
+While in Boise, O. W. fathered five more children (the last by another marriage), Walter James, born on February 19, 1892; Willis Charles, born on July 9, 1894; Clyde Raymond, born on May 1, 1896; Lawrence Richard, born on May 25, 1897; all by his wife Sadie.
 The Smiths appeared to have experienced nothing but prosperity until the unfortunate death of Sadie on April 21, 1899.
 She was interred in Pioneer Cemetery, Boise, ID.
 A few weeks later O. W. sold his family's five room cottage, 2119 Eighth Avenue and many of their household possessions.
-The children were sent to Oregon to continue their studies, perhaps residing with their grandparents, Mr. and Mrs. Crabill (O. W.'s in-laws), as newspapers later reported O. W. visiting his children in Portland, OR.
+The children were sent to Oregon to continue their studies, perhaps residing with their grandparents, John and Frances (Conrad) Crabill (O. W.'s in-laws), as newspapers later reported O. W. visiting his children in Portland, OR.

 Despite the poor turn of events, O. W. remarried a divorced woman, Anna M. (Shepard) Torrance, former wife of Samuel Torrance, in January of 1900.
 Anna, too, had children of her own.
 Though it may never be known, it is very possible that the marriage between O. W. and Anna was one of convenience, given that both parties had a vacancy for a new mother/ father of their children.
 Whatever the case, O. W. and Anna gave birth to one child between them, O. W. Jr. at 308 Broadway Street, Boise.
 They resided at 308 until 1905 when O. W. erected a much larger home at 414 Jefferson Street.
 The new home was complete with running water, heat, sewer, and electric, as well as spacious rooms, a library, a large dining room, and a grand staircase.
 Many family weddings were held at 414 and was always decorated in lavish detail.

-Besides being head of the household, little is known at the present of O. W. Sr.'s business practices in Chicago, but was reported in the 1930 census as a superintendent of a mine.
+Besides being head of the household, little is known at the present of O. W. Sr.'s business practices in Chicago, but was reported in the 1930 census as a superintendent of a mine, but also was a grocery store owner at 949 Webster Avenue, only a block away from his new Chicago home.
 Perhaps as a result of mismanaging finances, the Smiths lived in a considerably smaller home at 1105 Webster Avenue.
 They lived there possibly as late as 1933 when Anna Smith died from heart complications.

 Sadie E Crabill Smith (1869 - 1899)